 The situation where a will does not completely dispose of a person’s property can arise for a number of reasons too many and varied to mention here.
 Only property which is owned personally, in an individual name can be disposed of by will.
 Read more about what can and can’t be disposed of by will here.

-Administering a person’s estate when no will was left
+Administering a person’s estate when they did not leave a will

 Practically it means that the statutory rules of intestacy will apply to determine how the property should be distributed.